Total Stock Return Calculator

 In this Online Calculator you are able to calculate the total over time stock return of your stock investment. to do so insert all costs and prices you paid at the purchase of the stock.
 Additionally you should add taxes and the selling price of the stock.
 As result you will receive all the data of your earnings or losses and will find detailed information where your money went.

-Prices have gone up a crazy amount for someone who is retired in 2018 and who was working in 1968.
+Prices have gone up a crazy amount for someone who retired in 2018 and who was working in 1968.
 This makes it essential to invest your money and to do it well so that you have enough to be able to meet rising expenses past your retirement.

 Lifestyle creep rounds out the trinity of reasons that answer why one must create wealth.
 Lifestyle creep also known as lifestyle inflation is the increase in discretionary expenses that accompanies an increase in income.
 The price of essentials does not grow at pace with income growth for most of us.
 Food and groceries cost almost the same irrespective of whether we are making €100,000 a year or €1 million.